lluppesms/bicep.container.registry/scripts.md

   $thisModule = $_
   az acr repository show-tags --name $registryName --repository $_ --output tsv  | Foreach-Object {
     $repositoryEntry = "$thisModule`:$_"
-	# When you delete the LATEST, it will delete every other version also...
+    # When you delete one version, it will delete every other version also,
+    # so just look for one tag...
     if ($repositoryEntry.EndsWith(":LATEST")) {
       Write-Host "Starting delete of: $repositoryEntry"
       az acr repository delete --name $registryName --image $repositoryEntry